 Information is not stored in IDAC, but collected from source systems.
 Crendentials, position, grounds for affiliation and adress are not edited in IDAC, but in the source systems (Primula for employees, Ladok for students, UBW Anknutna for affiliates).

 IDAC will be able to manage five different types of users.

 - Employee: The person must have a current employment contract with KI.

 - Affiliate: The person must have a current affiliation agreement.
 An affiliate can be an individual or a person who is part of an organisation (company).

-- Doctoral student: The person must have been admitted to, and be active in, third-cycle study courses and programmes with KI as a higher education institution.
+- PhD student: The person must have been admitted to, and be active in, third-cycle study courses and programmes with KI as a higher education institution.
 The doctoral student must have a special connection with KI.
 This entails: an individual study plan for third-cycle studies; research work within KI; and, the doctoral student being either an employee or an affiliate.
 There is thus a distinction between a doctoral student and other people, employees or affiliates who also study.

 - Student: The person must have been admitted to, and be active in, first or second-cycle study courses and programmes with KI as a higher education institution.

 - External/support: To fall within the external/support user type, the person must be part of an organisation (company) that has a current agreement/contract recognised by KI.

 Our development of new terms and definitions is based on five guiding principles.